RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Removed SSLv2 and v3 support from OpenSSL
              (we had already stopped using these in 376.48, so this removes unused code)
+  - CHANGED: The VPN webui is a bit closer to Asus's code.
+             This will mostly make it easier to keep in sync with future changes to that UI by Asus (they just revamped it a bit in 376_36xx).
   - REMOVED: The web redirection control setting was removed, as it is being replaced by the (simpler) redirection setting Asus added